-The CSS3 modules currently in development will introduce a large number of properties designed to support non-Latin text, from vertical script support to kashida justification, from ruby positioning to list numbering.
-This article will give you a glimpse of some of the properties that lie in store, and discuss how you can help to make these improvements a reality.
+The CSS modules currently in development will introduce a significant number of properties designed to support non-Latin text, from vertical script support to hyphenation, from ruby positioning to list numbering.
+This article will give you a glimpse of just some of the properties that lie in store.

 Key parameters here are the block-progression direction, the inline text direction, and the glyph orientation.

 The block-progression direction allows you to specify the direction in which lines of text flow.
 Top to bottom would be appropriate for horizontal text, since the lines are stacked top to bottom.
 Right-to-left would be the normal setting for vertical Chinese, Japanese and Korean, where lines progress from the right to the left of the page or block.
 Left-to-right would be appropriate for a script like Mongolian, which is also vertical but where your eyes start reading from top-left position.